 The Green Century Funds were founded by non-profit environmental advocacy organizations.
 Unlike other investment advisers and administrators that are privately owned for the benefit of individuals or for-profit corporations, Green Century Capital Management is owned by Paradigm Partners, a California general partnership, the partners of which are all not-for-profit advocacy organizations.
 This means that 100% of the net profits earned by Green Century Capital Management on the fees it receives for managing the Funds belong to these not-for-profit advocacy organizations.
-These revenues will be used to support public interest campaigns, such as promoting energy conservation and the use of alternative energy, fighting for improved public transportation and public health protections, campaigning to reduce the use of toxic chemicals and to improve product and food safety, and advocating for ethics reform and corporate accountability.
+These revenues will be used to support public interest campaigns, such as such as seeking to reduce the use of plastics, seeking to stop the use of dangerous pesticides, advocating for consumer's right to repair products, seeking to reduce dangers to children's health such as toxic chemicals and unsafe products, working for improved public transportation, advocating for public health protections, including the overuse of antibiotics, and championing consumer protection and corporate accountability.